toastom/infinitweaks/README.md

 Commands
 - `all` \- show all marked changes to InfiniTime build
 - `apply` \- apply marked changes to local InfiniTime repository
-- `compile` \- compile a new InfiniTime build with the marked changes
 - `remove` \- unmark a change to the current InfiniTime build

 ### How it works